Salma ya salama (album)

 Salma ya salama is a studio album released by French singer Dalida in March 1977.
-The album was very successful and over two million copies were sold worldwide.
 To promote the album, Dalida gave several live performances in Europe, the Middle East and in the Arab world.

-The tour was very successful as well.
+Background

+The song "Tu m'as déclaré l'amour" was released as a single few months before the album in 1976.
+With lyrics by Claude Carmone and Pascal Sevran, it is a sole French language cover of “Verde luna” from the film Blood and Sand.
+The single was #1 hit in France that year, and gained new popularity 8 years later in USSR when it sold almost half million copies in 1984.